Sally Field Issues Statement On The Death Of Burt Reynolds, Who Called Her the Love Of His Life

 Sally Field was never married to Burt Reynolds, but the late actor once referred to the actress as the “love of his life.”
 Reynolds passed away suddenly on Sept.
 6 at age 82, and now a heartbroken Sally Field is recalling the couple’s fairytale romance that took place 40 years ago.

-In a statement to Us Weekly, Field, 71, said she will never stop thinking about her ex-boyfriend and Smokey and the Bandit costar Burt Reynolds.
+In a statement to Us Weekly, Field, 71, said she will never stop thinking about her ex-boyfriend and Smokey and the Bandit co-star Burt Reynolds.

 “There are times in your life that are so indelible, they never fade away.
 They stay alive, even forty years later.
 My years with Burt never leave my mind.
 He will be in my history and my heart, for as long as I live.
 Rest, Buddy.”

 Field met Reynolds on the set of the first Smokey and the Bandit film 1977 and they began a five-year relationship.
-The couple also co-starred in the 1978 films Hooper and The End as well as Smokey and the Bandit II in 1980.
+The couple also co-starred in the 1978 films Hooper and The End, as well as Smokey and the Bandit II in 1980.

-While Burt Reynolds had a long list of romantic leading ladies—he briefly married Laugh-In star Judy Carne in 1963, and also dated singer Dinah Shore and tennis pro Chris Evert before marrying second wife, actress Loni Anderson—his romance with Sally Field was magical.
-The couple split for good in 1982, but Burt Reynolds seemingly never got over Sally Field.
+Burt Reynolds had a long list of romantic leading ladies.
+He briefly married Laugh-In star Judy Carne in 1963, and also dated singer Dinah Shore and tennis pro Chris Evert before marrying second wife, actress Loni Anderson.
+But his romance with Sally Field was magical.
+The couple split for good in 1982, but Burt Reynolds seemingly never got over Field.

 Sally Field spoke out after the death of her ex-boyfriend and #SmokeyandtheBandit costar Burt Reynolds. https://t.co/B62z1EcNtH